-Other Funds Available in the SAFER Program
+Other Funds Available in the SAFER Program (Complementary Funding)

 Proposition 1 (Prop 1), the Water Quality, Supply, and Infrastructure Improvement Act of 2014 (Assembly Bill 1471, Rendon) allocated $260 million for drinking water grants and loans for PWS infrastructure improvements and related actions to meet safe drinking water standards, to ensure affordable drinking water, or both.
 The State Water Board’s guidelines for the Prop 1 drinking water funds are updated annually, in conjunction with the DWSRF Intended Use Plan (IUP).